-- a feeling like you are wearing a tight glove or sock
+- a feeling like you’re wearing a tight glove or sock

 - sharp, stabbing pains

-- weak, heavy-feeling arms and legs (sometimes it may feel like your legs or arms “lock” in place)
+- a weak, heavy feeling in the arms and legs, which sometimes may feel like your legs or arms lock in place

 - regularly dropping things from your hands

 - a buzzing or shocking sensation

 - a drop in blood pressure

 - sexual dysfunction, especially in men

 - digestive difficulty

 - excessive sweating